Mizux/qtdroid/README.md

 **WARNING**
 Qt5.7 provide armv7_a and x86 libraries currently, here only armv7 is use.
+Qt **androiddeployqt** don't seems to work with bidl tools 19.1.0 -> need build-tools 24.0.3 (could work in between).
 For a more complete toolchain, look at the two year old https://github.com/taka-no-me/android-cmake
-side note: Google have integrated cmake and taka-no-me hack in "its" cmake 3.6 package...
+side note: Google (Android Studio 2.2+) have integrated cmake and "taka-no-me" hack in "its" cmake 3.6 package...

 # HowTo build samples
 ## Native/Host Build